-PAR T A - to be comp eleted by the applicant Full r name of child Date of Birth ol you are ving for Widecombe-in-the-Moor Primary School se tick the box bel school. ow if you believe there is an exceptional social or medical need for your child to attend Criterion 2 Priority will next be given to children based on their exceptional medical or social needs 11 or those of their parents.
-12
+PART A - to be completed by the applicant Full r name of child Date of Birth School you are Midesombo in the Macy Drimon, Cobool appiy ving for Widecombe-in-the-Moor Primary School Pleas se tick the box bel ow if you believe there is an exceptional social or medical need for your child to attend this s chool.
+Criterion 2 Priority will next be given to children based on their exceptional medical or social needs 10 or those of their parents.
+11